divaprotocol/oracles/README.md

 Refer to the [DIVA Protocol github](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#settlement-process) to learn more about the settlement process.

+## Function overview
+This overview covers the DIVA smart contract functions that are most relevant for data providers.
+All other functions can be found in the official [DIVA documentation](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md).

 ## Data request
 The creation event of a derivative contract (also referred to as a "contingent pool" or simply "pool") constitutes a request to a data provider to provide a data point at a pre-defined future point in time.
 It's the data provider's responsibility to set up the required listeners and notification services to not miss the reporting window.